mfem/web/src/annotated/ex2.md

 <h3 class="panel-title"><i class="fa fa-info-circle"></i>&nbsp; Note</h3>
 </div>
 <div class="panel-body">
-The above is a basic introduction to finite elements in the simplest possible settings.
+The above is a basic introduction to finite elements in one of the simplest possible vectorial settings.
 To learn more, you can visit MFEM's <a href="../../fem/">Finite Element Method</a> page.
 </div>
 </div>